How to Lower Game Latency with an ASUS Router

 You just need to follow the steps below to easily enable the GearUP Router plugin:

-- Once singing in successfully, select the game to boost.
+- Then you can select the game you want to boost.

 - When the game is selected, click [Boost] to boost it.